GURUFOCUS.COM » STOCK LIST » Basic Materials » Metals & Mining » Gold Royalty Corp (AMEX:GROY) » Definitions » COGS-to-Revenue

 Address

-Gold Royalty Corp is a precious metals-focused royalty and streaming company.
-It offers creative financing solutions to the metals and mining industry.
+Gold Royalty Corp is a precious metals-focused royalty and mineral streaming company.
+The company offers creative financing solutions to the metals and mining industry.
 The company's mission is to acquire royalties, streams and similar interests at varying stages of the mine life cycle to build a balanced portfolio offering near, medium and longer-term attractive returns for investors.
 It has its business as a single operating segment, being the investment in royalty and mineral stream interests.
+The company derives maximum revenue from Canada.